3.2 Regions and Prospects

 Bunbury Port

 The Inner Harbour features 400ha of quality and available development land with potential to accommodate overflows from Kwinana and Fremantle.
-Bunbury Port has broken records for throughput every year, excepting the GFC, since it was founded in 1864.
-Port traffic has steadied to about 17-18mtpa.
+Bunbury Port has continued to meet regional trade demand since it was founded in 1864 and adapts to market changes.
+Current trade continues to be 17-18mtpa.
+Organic growth is expected in the years ahead.

 While the Westport Taskforce recommendations on container options focused on Perth, about 30,000 TEUs (Twenty-foot Equivalent Units) are now generated in the South West each year.
-Pressures on the Western Trade Coast has maintained interest in Bunbury as a roll on/off (ro-ro) port.
+Pressures on the Western Trade Coast has maintained interest in Bunbury as a roll on/off (ro-ro) port, and several studies continue to focus on the future trade scenarios on the West Coast.

 Regionally, the port has a critical role in facilitating trade and servicing the resources sector which produces the bulk of the region’s output wealth.
-With changing energy demands, the port is experiencing greater engagement with renewable energy projects.
+With changing energy demands, the port is experiencing greater engagement with renewable energy projects and will continue to facilitate the future energy trade requirements for the region.

 Airports